Garfield's Babes and Bullets: Plot

 Sam phones Tanya to tell her what he knows so far, only for his newly-hired secretary Kitty to spill coffee on him when he mentions talking to O'Felix about O'Tabby's "woman trouble".
 While cleaning himself up, Sam realizes that the "stone" is actually a ceramic fragment from a broken coffee mug and the stains on the late professor's clothing and body must have been coffee.
 He deduces that Kitty worked for O'Tabby before she came to Sam's office, and accuses Kitty of O'Tabby's murder, believing her motive was that she loved O'Tabby but the professor didn't love her.
 Kitty breaks down into tears, insisting that she did not kill the professor, having simply left the university out of being unable to bear not having him.
 She also explains that she did more than make coffee for O'Tabby, also filling his prescriptions for potent sleeping pills to counter his coffee-induced insomnia.

 Deducing O'Felix is the murderer, Sam brings him to court.
 O'Felix was jealous of his former student's success and, having had his eyes on O'Tabby's position within the university for some time, murdered him by spiking his coffee with some sleeping pills, causing O'Tabby to fall asleep at the wheel and drive off the cliff to his death.
 Tanya visits Sam one last time, making it very clear that the romance he had hoped to have with her will never happen.
 Kitty starts to seduce Sam, only for reality to intrude via owner Jon Arbuckle asking Garfield what he's doing in the closet.
+Garfield responds to Jon: "Gettin' ready to roll the credits, pal!", breaking the fourth wall, and goes back in the closet, continuing his fantasy.